 Do make sure that you use organic virgin coconut oil though.
 It is more expensive, but the refined and processed oils are far inferior: many are bleached and have preservatives added – and all lack flavour.
 I use (affiliate link) Optima Organic Raw Virgin Coconut Oil .
 It’s cold-pressed from raw coconut flesh, not dried copra, and is certified non GM and organic.

 You will likely have noticed that the recipe uses a lot of garlic too.
 The health benefits of garlic are well known and well documented.
 Similarly ginger has an awesome range of properties , as does turmeric.
 All of these super-star ingredients also feature in my recipe for vegetable balti soup.
+You can find out more about the properties of ginger over with our friends at happy happy vegan.

 This dahl is delicious served simply with basmati rice, chapatis or naan.
 A simple salad of some green leaves would be the perfect accompaniment to make a complete meal.
 Or maybe some Kashmiri spinach.
 I’ll share a healthy version of that one with you soon.